List of Ontario colonization roads: Peterson Road

-The Rosseau-Nipissing Road
+Rosseau-Nipissing Road

 The Rosseau-Nipissing Road, also called the Nipissing Road, encouraged settlement in what is now Parry Sound.
 The project was authorized in 1864, with surveying done from 1864 to 1865.
 Construction began in 1866, and the road was open by 1873.
 The Northern and Pacific Junction Railway built between Gravenhurst and Callander rendered the Rosseau-Nipissing road obsolete by 1886, yet much of it is still often used.

-The Snow Road
+Snow Road

 The Snow Road is a short, minor branch of the colonization road network that connected the northern end of the agricultural settlement in Maberly with the southeastern end of the Mississippi Road in Plevna.
 The Lavant Road branches off to the east at the midpoint of the road.
 Today, County Road 36 follows the Snow Road through Lanark County, while part of Highway 7 follows the portion lying within Frontenac County.

-The Victoria Road
+Victoria Road

 The Victoria Road continued north of its current terminus in Uphill into what is now the Queen Elizabeth II Wildlands Provincial Park.
 It then followed the Black River north-east to the Peterson Road in Vankoughnet; this part of the road fell into disuse in the late 1800s.
 Between 1956 and 1998, the portion of The Victoria Road between Highway 46 (Highway 48 after 1975) and Highway 503 was designated as Secondary Highway 505.
 On January 1, 1998, the entire road south of Uphill was designated as Victoria County Road 35.
-Victoria County was restructured as the city Kawartha Lakes on January 1, 2001.
+Victoria County was restructured as the city of Kawartha Lakes on January 1, 2001.
 At the same time, the Victoria Road was renamed as Kawartha Lakes Road 35.